DevSnicket/eunice/README.md

 # Eunice ![](https://raw.githubusercontent.com/DevSnicket/eunice-renderer/master/getSvgElementForYaml/createArrows/testcase.svg?sanitize=true) [![Gitter chat](https://badges.gitter.im/devsnicket-eunice/gitter.png)](https://gitter.im/devsnicket-eunice)

 DevSnicket Eunice is based on the premise that unidirectional dependencies can be beneficial to structure and modularity in software.
-Euince's approach isn't limited to direct dependencies, but includes indirect dependencies as well.
+Eunice's approach isn't limited to direct dependencies, but includes indirect dependencies as well.

 [try out Eunice on Eunice 🐶🥫](https://devsnicket.github.io/Eunice/renderer/harness.html) ([created with](dogfooding/generate.sh)) [![Build Status](https://travis-ci.org/DevSnicket/Eunice.svg?branch=master)](https://travis-ci.org/DevSnicket/Eunice)

 ## Stacks

-Fundamental to Eunince is the act of defining stacks.
-When its indended that an item is to be dependent upon another item, the first item is placed above the second item in a stack.
-When items are indended to be independent of each other they can be placed at the same level in a stack.
+Fundamental to Eunice is the act of defining stacks.
+When it's intended that an item is to be dependent upon another item, the first item is placed above the second item in a stack.
+When items are intended to be independent of each other they can be placed at the same level in a stack.

 In some programming languages there are implied stacks, such as the order of functions in a file or the order of files in a project.